Alleged militia leader on trial at ICC's first Darfur trial

 The campaign included mass killings and rapes, torture and persecution.
 Up to 300,000 people were killed and 2.7 million were driven from their homes in Darfur over the years.

-Khan said that al-Rahman was a “a willing and knowing participant in crimes” and “one of the key senior janjaweed militia leaders” who worked “hand-in-glove” with the Sudanese government in its counterinsurgency campaign.
+Khan said that al-Rahman was a “a willing and knowing participant in crimes” and “one of the key senior janjaweed militia leaders” who worked “hand-in-glove” with the Sudanese government.

 “You will see that he took pride in the power that he thought he exerted and the authority that he had,” Khan said.
 “And … strange glee in a feared reputation.
 You’ll hear evidence … that his forces and himself rampaged across different parts of Darfur.”